barefootwriter/KPU/IDEA/dev/biblio.md

 Discusses the uses of art and art-making approaches during professional medical identity formation.
 Shows several examples of successful learner-centered, art-based approaches.

+Pascarella, E., & Terenzini, P. (1977). *Patterns of student-faculty informal interaction beyond the classroom and voluntary freshman attrition*.
+Journal of Higher Education, 5, 540–552.

 Pascarella, E., & Terenzini, P. (1991). *How college affects students: Findings and insights from twenty years of research*.
 San Francisco: Jossey-Bass.

+Pascarella, E. T., & Terenzini, P. T. (2005). *How college affects students: A third decade of research*.
+San Francisco: Jossey-Bass.

-Shows that the social and emotional gains made by students during their time at university are considerably greater than their intellectual gains.
+All three of the above explore the social and emotional world of learners.
+The 1991 work shows that social and emotional gains made by students during their time at university are considerably greater than their intellectual gains.
+This work also the importance of course climate in contributing to learner success.
+The 1997 work examines the importance of relationship-building between faculty and learners.
+The 2005 work discusses student challenges with self-management.